 - Staff Appearance

 Your expo stand staff’s appearance matters when attendees enter your booth.
 You must have a set dress code and styling guidelines for the staff so that attendees can easily recognize them.
-Also, you must train the attendees to never eat or drink inside the exhibition stall.
+Also, you must train the attendees to never eat or drink inside the expo design.
 They must always look well-groomed.
 Untidiness will keep attendees away from your booth.

 The only way your staff can gain leads and increase sales is if they pay attention to the attendees.
 An effective expo stand staff will listen enthusiastically to everything the attendee has to say.